pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/api.md

 ### Cloud Provider Authentication

-These settings are only required if you are running the Pulumi Service on one of these clouds or using one of their services.
+These settings are required if you are running the Pulumi Service on one of these clouds or using one of their services.

+{{< chooser self-hosted-env "local,aws,azure" >}}

 {{% choosable self-hosted-env local %}}
 None